4.9 mile loop on trails fronting San Francisco Bay.

 even when the rest of the bay area is sweltering.
 The same windy conditions

-you to the bone in winter, so dress accordingly.
+will chill you to the bone in winter, so dress accordingly.

 Start at the parking lot near Shoreline